 You will need to prepare at least four copies of the thesis: one for the University's Bodleian Library, one for the Department's Library, one (or more) for your supervisor(s), and one for yourself.
-You are also required to submit an electronic copy of your thesis to the Oxford Research Archive (unless you request otherwise this digital copy of your thesis will be under an automatic three year embargo - only after this period will it be accessible via the ORA).
+You are also required to submit an electronic copy of your thesis to the Oxford Research Archive (you should check what, if any, automatic period of embargo is applied - only after this period will it be accessible via the ORA).
 For this purpose you will need to provide copies of permissions granted for the use of any copyrighted material that may be within your thesis (see Section 21, under 'copyright').
 It is up to you to cover the cost of producing the copies of your thesis.
 However, you can claim a contribution of £30 towards the cost of DPhil or MSc theses when you submit one final hardbound copy to the Department Librarian.
 At this time the Department would also like you to provide the Librarian with 2 pdf copies of your thesis (on CD's).